top of page

 3.1.
 How to Get There

 Bus numbers 61 and 62 regularly run between Novi Sad and Sremski Karlovci.
 The journey takes about 20 minutes and only costs the equivalent of Eur 1 each way.
-We took the bus from the main street named Bulevar Mihajla Pupina near the Varadin bridge.
+We took the bus from the main street in Novi Sad named Bulevar Mihajla Pupina near the Varadin bridge.
 It can also be boarded at the bus station.

 3.2.
 What to See